dotnet/samples/azure/app-insights-aspnet-core-quickstart/README.md

 This sample ASP.NET Core application was created with `dotnet new razor`.
 After that, the following changes were made:

-* A configuration value for `ApplicationInsights.InstrumentationKey` was added to *appsettings.json*.
+* A configuration value for `ApplicationInsights:InstrumentationKey` was added to *appsettings.json*.
 * `services.AddApplicationInsightsTelemetry();` was added to the `ConfigureServices` method of *Startup.cs*.
 * `@inject Microsoft.ApplicationInsights.AspNetCore.JavaScriptSnippet JavaScriptSnippet` was added to *Pages/_ViewImports.cshtml*.
 * `@Html.Raw(JavaScriptSnippet.FullScript)` was added to the `<head>` element in *Pages/Shared/_Layout.cshtml*.